Cross-Domain Offshore Wind Power Forecasting: Transfer Learning Through Meteorological Clusters: Baseline Results

+Farm-level models allow a comparison with industrial baselines in \Cref{tab:farm_GP_det} and \Cref{tab:farm_mlp_det}.
+While single farm-level GPs outperform our framework with 10\% of data, our approach achieves lower MAE across all subsequent data capacities.
+Interestingly, the farm-level GP baseline shows minimal improvement between 10\% and 50\% data capacity, improving only from an MAE of 3.84\% to 3.56\%.
+This early plateau highlights the inherent ability of GP models to generalise quickly with limited data and explains the plateau in our framework's results between 40\% and 50\% capacity, when each cluster has more training samples.

+Probabilistic metrics in \Cref{tab:tab:farm_tl_proba} and \Cref{tab:farm_gp_proba} reveals our framework's uncertainty quantification.
+The CRPS mirrors the performance improvements in deterministic results and remains lower than the MAE across all data capacities.
+This highlights a strength of our approach: even when the GPs' predictive mean deviates from the actual observation, the probabilistic variance successfully expands to capture the true value.
+Furthermore, assessing the calibration of these bounds through the PICP$_{95}$ shows our framework achieves a near-optimal PICP$_{95}$ of 0.949 at 40\% data capacity.
+In contrast, the baseline GP yields a PICP$_{95}$ of 0.982 at 10\% capacity (which increases with capacity), indicating less informative intervals.
+Finally, when benchmarked against a NN, our approach maintains superior performance across all data capacities, underscoring the data efficiency and robust generalisation of our GP-based transfer method over more complex deep learning architectures.

-Breaking down performance by individual target site reveals how transferability varies according to the specific meteorological conditions unique to each farm.
-As shown in Table 3 for the Gemini wind farm, Clusters 0, 1, 2, 3, and 7 exhibit particularly strong transferability.
-In these regimes, the pre-trained GP models align well with local dynamics, all yielding MAEs below 3.4\% with approximately five months of fine-tuning data.
-Crucially, these clusters represent 66.7\% of the evaluated time periods (at 20\% data capacity), underscoring the substantial operational benefit of the framework.
-Conversely, Clusters 4, 5, and 6 demonstrate lower transferability; this suggests that their associated weather patterns are more distinct to the Gemini location, necessitating additional local data to refine the representations learned by the GPs.
+\textbf{Farm-specific Analysis} Breaking down performance by target farms shows how transferability varies according to the meteorological conditions unique to each farm.
+As shown in \Cref{tab:capacity_results} for the Gemini wind farm, Clusters 0, 1, 2, 3, and 7 exhibit strong transferability.
+In these regimes, the pre-trained GP models align well with local dynamics, all yielding MAEs equal or below 3.4\% with approximately five months of fine-tuning data.
+Crucially, these clusters represent 66.7\% of the evaluated time periods (at 20\% data capacity), underscoring the operational benefit of the framework.
+Conversely, Clusters 4, 5, and 6 have lower transferability, suggesting that their associated weather patterns are specific to location, necessitating additional local data to refine the representations learned by the GPs.